Pat Cummins: Early career and injury struggles (2011–2016)

-Australia captain Pat Cummins has been officially ruled out of the Champions Trophy 2025.
-Cricket Australia announced on Thursday.
-Cummins had suffered an injury after the five-match Border-Gavaskar Trophy against India and was not a part of the Australian side touring Sri Lanka for two Test matches.

-Return to Test cricket
+Return to Test cricket (2017–2018)

-On 7 March 2017 Cummins played in the Sheffield Shield for the first time in six years, his last match being the 2011 final against Tasmania.
-He bowled 36 overs and claimed 8 wickets.
 Despite NSW medical staff recommending a slow and managed return to red ball cricket, Mitchell Starc was ruled out of the ongoing Border–Gavaskar Trophy and Cummins was selected as his replacement for the third Test.

 After 1946 days (5 years, 3 months and 27 days) of absence due to injuries, Cummins returned to test cricket on 16 March 2017.
 He alleviated any fears over his injury history, bowling 79 overs in the final two Test matches.

-Cummins retained his spot in the side for the 2017–18 Ashes series, taking 23 wickets, leading the wicket taking tally.
+Cummins retained his spot in the team for the 2017–18 Ashes series, taking 23 wickets, leading the wicket taking tally.
 He also established himself as a handy lower-order batter, scoring two scores in the 40s during the series as Australia was victorious 4–0.

 Cummins scored his first Test half-century in the fourth Test against South Africa during Australia's tour of South Africa in 2017–18.
 In this series, he solidified his place as one of Australia's most reliable and consistent bowlers, playing in all four matches and claiming 22 wickets.
 He was then rested for the tour of the UAE vs Pakistan in October 2018 as he managed a back injury.

-He returned for the 2018–19 Test series against India, claiming 14 wickets in four Tests in a beaten Australian side.
+He returned for the 2018–19 Test series against India, claiming 14 wickets in four Tests in a beaten Australian team.